gatsbyjs/rfcs/text/0000-telemetry.md

 - Gatsby Issue: (leave this empty)

 ## Summary
-We at Gatsby Inc. are planning to start collecting anonymous metrics to guide the Gatsby development priorities, track and highlight plugin usage, identify common errors to fix, and overall make more educated decisions to help the Gatsby community grow.
+We at Gatsby Inc. are planning to start collecting anonymous telemetry to guide the Gatsby development priorities, track and highlight plugin usage, identify common errors to fix, and overall make more educated decisions to help the Gatsby community grow.

 In the future, we’ll create public dashboards with aggregated data from Gatsby usage so the entire community can view the health of various Gatsby ecosystem properties and pitch in to help improve them.
 A future RFC will cover this work.